dart-lang/language/working/augmentation-libraries/feature-specification.md

 the main library's private namespace.
 However, it means that the generated part file cannot have its own imports.

-Library augmentation can do everything part files can do but also support their own imports and can modify members.
+Library augmentations can do everything part files can do but also support their own imports and can modify members.
 With these, we can more strongly recommend the few users using them migrate to library augmentations.
 In Dart 4.0, we can consider removing support for part files entirely, which would simplify the language and our tools.

 ## Changelog

+## 1.19

+*   Change the phrase 'augmentation library' to 'library augmentation', to be consistent with the rename which was done in 1.15.

 ## 1.18